Roberto-Alvaro/Roberto-Alvaro/README.md

 My name is, Roberto, i am a student of engineering in intelligent systems, with solid knowledge in development in python and java, in addition to having knowledge in linux server administration.

+My skills:

+Java/Python

 Interested in:

-Data Science
+- Data Science
-Cyber security
+- Cyber security
-Developer
+- Developer

 Here are some ideas to get you started: